d

 About Us

-Woodbine Legal Services is an Alberta-based law firm founded by Matthew Mowbrey, an attorney with a passion for helping individuals and small businesses reach their full potential.
+Woodbine Legal Services is an Alberta-based law firm founded by lawyers with a passion for helping individuals and small businesses reach their full potential.

 Located in Red Deer, Alberta, Woodbine Legal Services works to resolve legal disputes amicably, cost-effectively, and efficiently.
 We are committed to providing quality legal representation for our clients and work to ensure that their interests are protected.
 Our team of experienced professionals is here to provide you with the legal expertise you need, in a friendly and open environment.